-Under its new leadership, SEC is gradually refocusing its portfolio on smaller companies where it can take more material stakes, which should allow it to exercise a greater degree of influence.
-Whilst the core investment strategy is unchanged, in some respects this could be said to reflect a return to the original ethos of the trust.
+Under its new leadership, SEC is gradually refocusing its portfolio on smaller companies where it can take more material stakes and exercise a greater degree of influence.
+Whilst the core investment strategy is unchanged, we think that this reflects a return to the original ethos of the trust.
 Over Q4 2020, three full exits were achieved, two new investments made and five of the stocks in the portfolio are ones where the manager has a significant stake.
 The manager believes that there is now a clear path towards improved performance and a narrowing of the discount.